 6.2.4.1 Endpoints for e2DCe protection

-For IMS Data Channel traffic terminated by the DCMF/MRF, the DCMF/MRF shall send DTLS-protected SCTP packets to and accept DTLS-protected SCTP packets from the served UE as requested by the P-CSCF (IMS AS).
+For IMS Data Channel traffic terminated by the MF/MRF, the MF/MRF shall send DTLS-protected SCTP packets to and accept DTLS-protected SCTP packets from the served UE as requested by the P-CSCF (IMS AS).

 For the definition of the Data Channel Media Function/MRF cf. TS 23.228 [3].